ircdocs/wooooms/index.md

 ---

+<h2><a href="https://tools.ietf.org/html/draft-hardy-irc-isupport-00">Hardy's IRC RPL_ISUPPORT Numeric Definition Internet-Draft</a></h2>

+On the whole, this specification is pretty much accurate and works well.
+There are a few tokens specified here which aren't well-used these days, and some that are missing but should be here.
+The Modern docs has a slightly-updated description of the RPL_ISUPPORT numeric in these sections: [1](https://modern.ircdocs.horse/#connection-registration), [2](https://modern.ircdocs.horse/#feature-advertisement), [3](https://modern.ircdocs.horse/#rplisupport-005), and [4](https://modern.ircdocs.horse/#rplisupport-005).

+<h3><a href="https://tools.ietf.org/html/draft-hardy-irc-isupport-00#section-3">3 - The RPL_ISUPPORT numeric</a></h3>

+The spec reads:

+      counter this, a server MAY issue multiple RPL_ISUPPORT numerics.
+A server MUST issue the RPL_ISUPPORT numeric after client registration has completed.
+It MUST be issued after the RPL_WELCOME (XXX - reference?) welcome and MUST be issued before any further commands from the client are processed.

+This is accurate, but a little imprecise.
+To be specific, the `001-004` numerics are the first numerics sent after connection registration has completed, followed by one or more `RPL_ISUPPORT (005)` numerics.
+The `RPL_ISUPPORT` numerics MUST come before either the `RPL_ENDOFMOTD` / `ERR_NOMOTD` numerics.

+---

 <h2><a href="http://www.irchelp.org/protocol/ctcpspec.html">The Client-To-Client Protocol (CTCP)</a></h2>

-My advice on this specification can be roughly summed up as _"go read [this Internet-Draft](https://tools.ietf.org/html/draft-oakley-irc-ctcp-01) that grawity and I wrote up instead"_.
+My advice on this specification can roughly be summed up as _"go read [this Internet-Draft](https://tools.ietf.org/html/draft-oakley-irc-ctcp-01) that grawity and I wrote up instead"_.
 Still, here are the sections of the original spec that have issues today.

 ### LOW LEVEL QUOTING